yuvalmGS/gigaspaces-wiki-jekyll/sbp/mirror-monitor.markdown

 {rate}

 # Overview
 The Mirror Service is an essential component when persisting your data into the enterprise database.
-The [Mirror Service|XAP91:Asynchronous Persistency with the Mirror] delegates the IMDG activities into the database in a reliable asynchronous manner, allowing the application to access the data stored in-memory without having the database as part of the critical path of the transaction.
+The depanlinkMirror Servicetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Asynchronous+Persistency+with+the+Mirrorbelakanglink delegates the IMDG activities into the database in a reliable asynchronous manner, allowing the application to access the data stored in-memory without having the database as part of the critical path of the transaction.
 When using the Mirror Service, the database performance and availability would not impact the application response time.

 The Mirror Service behavior is important for the stability of the application and the consistency of the data within the Database.
 With large scale application, you might want to monitor the Mirror Service behavior in real time.
 This means reacting in a timely fashion in case there is a need to intervene with its activity or related components that interacts with the Mirror Service (IMDG, Database).